asteinmeyer/digitaldev-deeplens-chocolate/README.md

 Select the training job that you created and select create a model.
 There are no special requirements for this model in particular.
 Once that is done, you can also create an endpoint for the model as well.
 Easy!

 The following is only necessary for single-shot object detection.
-For some reason there is layering issues with this type of code, so we must rectify the model artifacts manually in order for it to be readable on the deeplens.
+For some reason there are layering issues with this type of code, so we must rectify the model artifacts manually in order for it to be readable on the deeplens.

 First, navigate to the to the output of the training job in s3 where the model artifacts lie (bucketname/output/trainingjobname/output).
 The relevant file should be named “model.tar.gz”.
 Save this file to your computer, and then using a zip tool such as 7zip, extract the files that lie within that destination.
-There should be 3 files named “model_algo_1.json”, “model_algo_1.params” etc. You will need to rename these model artifacts’ prefixes to whatever suits the context of your project e.g. jhg_choc_model_algo_1.
+There should be 3 files named “model_algo_1.json”, “model_algo_1.params” etc. You will need to rename these model artifacts’ prefixes to whatever suits the context of your project e.g. jhg_choc_model_algo_1, ensuring to keep the rest of the name intact
+.
 The alteration of the model artifacts must be carried out using a python script that we can grab from git.
 IMPORTANT: Script must be run using python 2 and not python 3, so ensure python 2 is installed appropriately.

 Input this command into gitbash: git clone https://github.com/zhreshold/mxnet-ssd.git Now navigate to the where the mxnet folder has been saved.
-You will need to move the models that you have unzipped and renamed into the “Models” folder. cd into the mxnet folder from the command window and install mxnet using this command: “mxnet==1.1.0.post0”.
+You will need to move the models that you have unzipped and renamed into the “Models” folder.
+NOW cd into the mxnet folder from the command window and install mxnet using this command: “mxnet==1.1.0.post0”.
 Once mxnet is installed in this folder, input the following command to rectify the model artifacts:

 python deploy.py --network vgg16_reduced --prefix model/jhg_choc_model_algo_1 --nms 0.45 --data-shape 480 --num-class 2

 Obviously you will need to adapt this command to the training job that you utilised to create this model, where – prefix is the prefix you renamed your model artifacts to.
 If this command has been executed correctly, there will now be the same files but with two new artifacts starting with “deploy_”.
 Take note of this name as you will need to use it in your lambda function for inference.
 You will need to use 7zip to turn these files back into “model.tar.gz”.
 You need to do this by turning them into a “.tar” first and then subsequently a “.tar.gz”.
 Upload these model artifacts to the original s3 location with the same name, replacing the old one.

 Step 6: Create Inference Function (Lambda)